-The Honorable Board of Education Preston School District Number I-5 Okmulgee County, Oklahoma
+The Honorable Board of Education Preston School District No. I-5 Okmulgee County, Oklahoma

-Report on the Financial Statements
+Report on the Audit of the Financial Statements

-We have audited the accompanying combined fund type and account group financial statements-regulatory basis of the Preston School District No. I-5, Okmulgee County, Oklahoma ("District"), as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying combined fund type and account group financial statements - regulatory basis of the Preston School District No. I-5, Okmulgee County, Oklahoma (the "District"), as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.